 Making a complaint about Northamptonshire Police

-Complaints against Northamptonshire Constabulary are handled in two ways and by different organisations depending on the seniority of the officers concerned.
+Complaints against Northamptonshire Police are handled in two ways and by different organisations depending on the seniority of the officers concerned.

 Complaints against the Chief Constable

-The Northamptonshire Police and Crime Commissioner has a statutory duty to consider complaints against the most senior police officer of the Constabulary, the Chief Constable.
+The Northamptonshire Police and Crime Commissioner has a statutory duty to consider complaints against the most senior police officer of the Force, the Chief Constable.

 Complaints against other members of Northamptonshire Police Force

-The Constabulary’s Professional Standards Department (PSD) is responsible for handling all complaints against officers below Chief Constable rank, other police staff as well as general complaints regarding the provision of the policing service in Northamptonshire.
+The Force’s Professional Standards Department (PSD) is responsible for handling all complaints against officers below Chief Constable Rank, other police staff as well as general complaints regarding the provision of the policing service in Northamptonshire.

 In the first instance, we would recommend that you take up any issue with the officer/member of staff concerned and/or their line manager.
 Often this is the most straightforward way of resolving issues.